jimmy-chunng/file-manager/README.md

-A online file manage tool.
+A online file self manage tool.

 support add/delete/upload file, write by php.

+for my personal use only then share to you guys.

 screen shot: